 You may notice a tendency to procrastinate on making contact with an Initial Guide.
 Perhaps this is related to a feeling that other people's work threatens your originality.
 This feeling is not helpful—part of developing your own approach is to connect with others in your area.
-Therefore, make contact with possible Initial Guides and make an appointment for a meeting early on in the project, preferably before session 4.
+Therefore, make contact with possible Initial Guides and make an appointment for a meeting early on in the project, preferably before session 4 (in a 14-session course).
 Afterwards, reflect on what you learned by preparing a brief verbal report to give when you next meet with your advisor or peers.

 Note: Making contact with an Initial Guide to Sources is different from getting guidance on your direction from a peer after Sharing

 your ideas or drafts.
 It is also different from interviewing someone, which makes sense later, under Phase F